FChia11/gradstudent/content/post/jeannie_macneil_2/index.md

 - GB
 title: "Jeannie Macneil, GB190417555A"
 ---
 On June 15, 1905, Jeannie Macneil of Glasgow was awarded a patent for improvements in manufacturing golf, cricket, and other sports balls.
-Her design featured a cork core impregnated with elastic cement, improving resilience and quality.
+Her design featured a cork core impregnated with elastic cement that promised to improve resilience and quality.

 Date of Application: 12 August 1904